 Ed Atkins is best known for his high definition videos and performances that play with the fleshy corporeality of high definition digital technologies.
 In a number of previous videos, Atkins established a number of co-ordinates; protean objects, an anonymous blonde’s head seen from behind, a deserted landscape through which the camera rushes.
 These coordinates create sequences, developed, repeated, reordered and manipulated; digital visual and sound effects appear to melt or congeal the elements so as to become themselves tangible and corporeal.
 The digital film is treated as an independent body or compulsive force set upon human life.

-At Temple Bar Gallery, Atkins posits ‘a progression of becoming-representation, which is usually asserted as only possible in death.’
+At Temple Bar Gallery + Studios, Atkins posits ‘a progression of becoming-representation, which is usually asserted as only possible in death.’
 The progression, seen through the work’s changing body, will come about in what Atkins terms a series of ‘generative acts’.
-The artist will perform on the opening night and will later be in conversation with the curator (date TBC, please check www.templebargallery.com for updates).
+The artist will perform on the opening night and will later be in conversation with the curator.
 His exhibition will coincide with LUX Dublin new associate programme.
-A screening of Atkins work will also appear in the Irish Film Institute as part of the Experimental Film Club on the 26th March 2013.
+A screening of Atkins work will also appear in the Irish Film Institute as part of the Experimental Film Club on 26 March 2013.

 Ed Atkins was born in 1982, in the United Kingdom.
 He has had recent solo projects at Tate Britain (2011) and Chisenhale Gallery, London (2012) as well as recent group exhibitions including 'A Dying Artist', ICA, London (2011), 'Time Again', Sculpture Center, New York (2011), and 'An Echo Button', with James Richards and Haroon Mirza, for Performa 2011.
 He was shortlisted for the Jarman Award, 2011 and is a winner of the inaugural 'Tomorrow Never Knows' Film and Video Umbrella film commission (2012).
 This year he has solo exhibitions at Isabella Bortolozzi Gallery, Berlin and MoMA PS1, New York, group exhibitions at Artists Space and Team Gallery, NY and a screening at Oberhausen Film Festival, Oberhausen.